TUI, Ryanair and Jet2 respond to current flight disruptions in Yorkshire affecting travellers

-Leeds Bradford Airport flight delays and cancellations: TUI, Ryanair and Jet2 respond to current flight disruptions affecting Yorkshire travellers caused by Air Traffic Control technical glitch
+Leeds Bradford Airport flight delays and cancellations: TUI, Jet2 and Ryanair respond to current flight disruptions affecting Yorkshire travellers caused by air traffic control technical glitch

 Many flights have been delayed or cancelled due to a technical issue with the air traffic control system following applied traffic flow restrictions on Monday (August 21) by the National Air Traffic Services (NATS).